logo for pulau-pangkor.com

 Back to the top

-Crabs
+Crabs and octopus

 Crabs are real survivors.
 They are the favorite prey of octopus.
 And if you are really lucky, you might catch one at the beach.
 The photos below were made after we caught a crab and a little octopus with a little bucket.